 Explains how to explore metadata and managed code.

 Assemblies in the Common Language Runtime

-Provides an overview of assemblies in the .NET Framework.
+Provides an overview of assemblies in .NET implementations.